SyncfusionExamples/how-to-customize-the-indicator-of-the-row-header-based-on-record-data-value-in-wpf-datagrid/README.md

 # How to customize the indicator of the Row header based on record data value in WPF DataGrid(SfDataGrid)?

-How to customize the indicator of the Row header based on record data value in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid)?
+This sample show cases how to customize the indicator of the Row header based on record data value in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid)?

 # About the sample

-In [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid), you can change the row indicator based on data by customizing the ControlTemplate of Syncfusion.GridRowHeaderCell
+You can change the row indicator based on data by customizing the ControlTemplate of [Syncfusion.GridRowHeaderCell](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridRowHeaderCell.html?_ga=2.200465709.241783780.1597639152-393461464.1573033696) in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).

 ```xml
 <Window.Resources>